 As an offshore holding company, we are permitted under PRC laws and regulations to provide funding to our PRC subsidiaries through loans or capital contributions, subject to applicable regulatory approvals.
 We currently cannot make loans or capital contributions to our PRC subsidiary without first obtaining regulatory approvals, and if we decide to use the proceeds from this offering within the PRC, we cannot assure you that we will be able to obtain these regulatory approvals on a timely basis, if at all.
 See "Risk Factors-Risks Related to Our Corporate Structure-PRC regulation of loans to and direct investment in PRC entities by offshore holding companies and governmental control of currency conversion may delay or prevent us from using the proceeds of this offering to make loans or additional capital contributions to our PRC subsidiaries and consolidated affiliates, which could materially and adversely affect our liquidity and our ability to fund and expand our business."
-However, we do not plan to use the proceeds from this offering to provide funding to WFOE or to our VIE through loans or capital contributions, and the uses specified above can generally be accomplished without transferring funds into the PRC, such as (1) opening new branch offices and conducting R&D and recruitment in Hong Kong and other Asian countries, (2) conducting marketing and promotional activities in the aforementioned territories, (3) conducting mergers and acquisitions abroad or using offshore investment structures.
-Moreover, we believe the current cash reserves held by WFOE and our VIE, combined with the cash generated from their operating activities, will be sufficient for our operating and expansion needs within the PRC over the foreseeable future.
+However, we do not plan to use the proceeds from this offering to provide funding to WFOE or to our VIE and the uses specified above can generally be accomplished without transferring funds into the PRC.
+Moreover, we believe the current cash reserves held by WFOE, our VIE, combined with the cash generated from their operating activities, will be sufficient for our operating and expansion needs within the PRC over the foreseeable future.